secretGeek/til/linux/nginx.md

         }
     }

 Now -- we need to create a symbolic link from your newly added file in the sites-available directory to the sites-enabled directory

     sudo ln -s /etc/nginx/sites-available/yourdomain.com /etc/nginx/sites-enabled/

 to test if your changes are valid...

     sudo nginx -t

 Sometimes it says the edits you made were indeed horrible...

-    nginx: [emerg] unexpected "}" in /etc/nginx/sites-enabled/your-domain.com:86
+    nginx: [emerg] unexpected "}" in /etc/nginx/sites-enabled/yourdomain.com:86
     nginx: configuration file /etc/nginx/nginx.conf test failed

+In which case you need to edit the file and fix it.
+Then `sudo nginx -t` again to see if the changes are now valid.

-But if everything is tickety-boo you'll see:
+Once everything is tickety-boo you'll see:

     $ sudo nginx -t
     nginx: the configuration file /etc/nginx/nginx.conf syntax is ok
     nginx: configuration file /etc/nginx/nginx.conf test is successful

 So you can tell nginx to go ahead and use this newly crafted and verified configuration...

     sudo nginx -s reload

 ## About remote_addr